logankilpatrick/30-seconds-of-julia/snippets/capitalize.md

 tags: string,intermediate
 ---

-Capitalize the first letter of the string.
-Set lower_rest to `true` if you want all but the first letter of the string converted to lowercase.
+Checks if `lower_rest` is `true`.
+If it is, then it make `s` lowercase and only the first letter uppercase.

-Omit the `lower_rest` parameter or set it to `false` to keep the rest of the string in its origional case.
+If `lower_rest` is `false` or left to it's default value, then just the first letter is made uppercase and the rest is left to its origional case.

 ```jl
 function capitalize(s, lower_rest = false)